 The estimates for Sinkhorn self-attention are more involved, as they leverage some background on entropic optimal transport (see Section \ref{appsubsec:dual_EOT}).
 We only state them for $\varepsilon = 1$ for simplicity, as the $\varepsilon$ can be absorbed in the matrices $Q$, $K$ and $V$.
 Let us start by proving estimates on $\kappa_\mu^\infty$.
-All the notations are defined in Section \ref{appsubsec:dual_EOT}.
+All notation is defined in Section \ref{appsubsec:dual_EOT}.

 \begin{lemma} Let $\kappa^0\colon (x,y) \in (\R^d)^2 \mapsto e^{-\frac12\modu{Qx - Ky}^2}$ and $\kappa_\mu^\infty$ defined by the iterates (\ref{eq:sinkhorn_iterations}).
 Then \begin{enumerate}[label=(\roman*)] \item $\sup_{x, y \in B_R} \kappa_\mu^\infty(x,y) \le e^{(\norm{Q}_2 + \norm{K}_2)^2 R^2},$ \item $\sup_{x, y \in B_R} \norm{D_y \kappa_\mu^\infty(x,y)}_2 \le 2 (\norm{Q}_2 + \norm{K}_2)^2 R e^{(\norm{Q}_2 + \norm{K}_2)^2 R^2}.$ \end{enumerate} \end{lemma}